CarmineCella/maple/README.md

-# [Maple]
+# [Ma.p.l.e]

-Maple is an experimental framework for sound processing based on time/frequency decomposition and dictionary learning.
+Maple (matching pursuit linear expansion) is an experimental framework for sound processing based on time/frequency decomposition and dictionary learning.

 For more information, please contact the author at carmine.emanuele.cella@gmail.com